How Do You Win A Philosophical Debate?

 - Establish Credibility

 In order to participate in a legitimate debate, a person must prove they have the knowledge and understanding of the topic material.
-If I step into an argument about birthing practices or breastfeeding, I’ll likely be dismissed right out of the gate because I’m not a mother, and will only have personal opinions to offer.
+If I step into an argument about birthing practices or breastfeeding, I’ll likely be dismissed right out of the gate because I’m not a mother and will only have personal opinions to offer.

 Now, if I enter an argument on birthing or breastfeeding, but explain that I’m a doctor who specializes in maternal care, or I’m a father and anatomy professor, I now have the credentials to be heard and recognized within the debate.
 Establishing credibility is very important in modern debate because many people pretend to be experts, especially when engaging on the internet.

 The Greek philosopher Aristotle explored the idea of establishing credibility among those within a debate in his book Rhetoric.
 Aristotle explains that ethos (authority on a subject) should be the first step during debate, otherwise, why should anyone take that person seriously?
-Aristotle goes on to concede that the ethos approach is limited, and should only be used as a stepping stone to more complex argumentative tactics.
+Aristotle goes on to concede that the ethos approach is limited and should only be used as a stepping stone to more complex argumentative tactics.

 - Become Familiar With Fallacies So You Can Avoid Them

 Socrates, perhaps the most famous Western philosopher, was a staunch critic of pseudo-philosophers, better known as sophists.
-These philosophers were clever mainstream thinkers (very comparable to the modern day troll) who sold their cognitive services to nobles.
+These philosophers were clever mainstream thinkers (very comparable to the modern day troll, as well as journalists, speechwriters, and politicians) who sold their cognitive services to nobles.
 These state officials would employ sophists to explain and defend potentially bad ideas to the public, making them seem beneficial instead of detrimental.
 Sophists regularly employed fallacies, or unsound arguments, to convince their audiences of whatever the upper class wanted them to believe.
 Average citizens were none the wiser to these tactics in ancient Greece.

 From red herrings to strawman arguments, modern debate is riddled with fallacious ideas that really only stagnate philosophy and freethinking.
 By learning what fallacies are, a person can effectively avoid them while participating in a debate.